-- 1. While holding the Shutdown Bypass switch in the ON position, push the Engine Control switch to the START position. - 2.
-As soon as the engine starts, release both switches.
+- 1. Hold the Preheat Bypass switch in the ON position for 15-20 seconds, then push the Engine Control switch to the START position. - As soon as the engine starts, release both switches.
 Do not crank the starter for more than 20 seconds. - 3.
-If the engine fails to start the first time, be sure the starter has stopped before re-engaging. - Operate engine at or below 1200 RPM with noload for 1 to 2 minutes to ensure proper lubrication.
+If the engine fails to start the first time, be sure the starter has stopped before re-engaging. - 4.
+Operate engine at or below 1200 RPM with no load for 1 to 2 minutes to ensure proper lubrication.
 When operating at below freezing temperatures extend this period to 2 to 4 minutes.